codeoverflow-org/nodecg-io-docs/docs/samples/obs.md

 4. Create a new obs service instance using the left upper menu.

-5. Enter config for obs.
+5. Enter configuration for obs.

     The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your obs-websocket connection information in monaco (the texteditor on the right) in this format:
+Enter your obs-websocket connection information in monaco (the text-editor on the right) in this format:

     ```json
     {